Your guiding light through times of trouble, confusion, murkiness, tumult, unconstitutionality, assaults on dignity and freedom.

 You know, we've got this children's book series, Rush Revere, The Time Travel Adventures with Exceptional Americans.

-We've incorporated that reality into this into this book.
+We've incorporated that reality into this book.

 And it's the third in an ongoing series trying to teach the truth about American history to young people who are not being taught the truth in schools.

-But more than that, more than that what what they're not being taught, it's just that it's just an effort to reach a young demographic that of course a radio show like this will ever reach, seven to ten year olds, seven to ten year olds are not going to listen unless they're with their parents.
+But more than that, more than what they're not being taught, it's just an effort to reach a young demographic that, of course, a radio show like this will never reach.

-And we really I happen to love the country.
+And we really, I happen to love the country.

-I want everybody to, and I I want everybody to have the greatest appreciation for just how special the United States, especially during times like these.
+I want everybody to, and I want everybody to have the greatest appreciation for just how special the United States, especially during times like these.

 It is just crucial.

-So anyway, we're writing the books and and they're they're selling well, and we're getting all kinds of feedback, and that's that's what we're we're putting on the on the Rush Revere Facebook page.
+So anyway, we're writing the books and they're selling well and we're getting all kinds of feedback.

-We started an exclusive Facebook page uh just for readers, and they are sending some of the most incredible reaction to the to the books.
+And they are sending some of the most incredible reaction to the books.

 I don't want to take time to read all of them here on the radio.